Joint modeling with time-dependent treatment and heteroskedasticity: Bayesian analysis with application to the Framingham Heart Study: Sampling posterior distribution via MCMC

 \section{Sampling posterior distribution via MCMC}

 Unbounded uniform priors on $(-\infty, \infty)$ are specified for all fixed effects parameters $\beta_0$, $\beta_1$, $\beta_2$, $\beta_3$, $\nu$, $\gamma_0$, $\gamma_1$ independent of each other.
 A truncated half-normal prior was assigned to $\sigma_0$.
 For the parameters involved in the baseline survival distribution (e.g., Weibull parameters), bounded uniform priors are specified.
 For instance, for the shape and scale parameters of the Weibull baseline, we considered a $[0, U]$-uniform distribution with $U >> \hat{U}$.
-Here $\hat{U}$ is the estimated parameter value obtained from a standalone fit of the survival model to the data.
-For the covariance matrix $\bm{\Sigma}$, we decompose the prior into a scale and a correlation matrix.
-Specifically, $\bm{\Sigma} = \mathrm{diag}(\bm{\tau})\, \bm{\Omega}\, \mathrm{diag}(\bm{\tau})$, where the vector $\bm{\tau}$ is a vector of scale coefficients $\tau_k = \sqrt{\bm{\Sigma}_{k,k}}$ of the $(k,k)$-diagonal of the covariance matrix, $\bm{\Omega}$ the correlation matrix with its $(p,q)$ entry $\Omega_{p,q} = (\tau_p \tau_q)^{-1} \bm{\Sigma}_{p,q}$.
-A half-Cauchy distribution $C^{+}(0, 2.5)$ is specified as the prior for $\tau_k$, and a LKJ correlation distribution (\citealp{lkj}) is specified for the correlation matrix $\bm{\Omega}$ (\citealp{Gelman2013}).
-The primary motivation for adopting this weakly-informative prior distribution for $\tau_k$ is to constrain the intra-individual variance before and after treatment away from very large values in case of insufficient number of follow-up measurements for some individuals (\citealp{Gelman2006}).
-Further reparametrization of $\bm{\tau}$ and Cholesky factorization of the correlation matrix $\bm{\Omega}$ are used only for computational purposes.
-Posterior samples are generated using the No U-Turn Sampler (NUTS), an extension to the Hamiltonian Monte Carlo algorithm (\citealp{nuts}).
+Here $\hat{U}$ is the estimated parameter value obtained from a standalone fit of the time-to-event model to the data.
+For the covariance matrix we assume an uniform prior over the set of all symmetric, positive-definite matrices.